KWDB/docs/en/sql-reference/data-type/data-type-relational-db.md

 #### Basic Information

 The BYTES data type stores fixed-length binary strings.
-When inserting BYTES values into a relational table, KWDB will check the length of the value based on the chracters.
+When inserting BYTES values into a relational table, KWDB will check the length of the value based on the characters.

 | Name  | Alias | Storage Space  |
 |-------|-------|----------------|